lootlocker/unreal-sdk/README.md

 ## Configuration

 1. Navigate to Edit/Project Settings in the editor, Scroll down on the left panel until the plugins sections of the project settings, Click on LootLockerSDK
-2. Modify the LootLockerGameKey, Platform, Game Version, Development mode and AllowTokenRefresh (Set to true if you want the LootLockerSDK to attempt to refresh the token if it expires)
+2. Modify the LootLockerGameKey, Platform, Game Version, Development mode and AllowTokenRefresh (Set to true if you want the LootLockerSDK to attempt to refresh the token if it expires).
+What values to set, you can find in the LootLocker dashboard.
+You should already have an account from [https://my.lootlocker.io/login](https://my.lootlocker.io/login "https://my.lootlocker.io/login")

 ## Support

-If you have any issues or just wanna chat you can reach us on our [Discord Server](https://discord.lootlocker.com/)
+If you have any issues or just wanna chat you can reach us on our [Discord Server](https://discord.lootlocker.io/)